zmc0806/cse15L-lab-report4/Lab_Report_4.md

 ![image](https://raw.githubusercontent.com/zmc0806/cse15L-lab-report4/main/report5-4.jpeg)

-Now we should edit ListExamples.java.Using command `vim ListExamples.java` to open the java file and then type i to insert and then type esc to quit,last use `:wq` to save and quit vim
+Now we should edit `ListExamples.java`.Using command `vim ListExamples.java` to open the java file and then type i to insert and then type esc to quit,last use `:wq` to save and quit vim

 ### Step 8: Run the tests again